History of merit badges (Scouting America): Manufacturing errors

 Genuine manufacturing errors occur from time to time.
 Some Atomic Energy Type G badges were made without a nucleus.
 The only time a merit badge was made without a silver, green, blue (aviation blues only), or gold (2010 historicals only) border was in 1987 when Whitewater Type H badges were made with a black border.
 Dairying appears in Type H with the cheese in both orange and burgundy.
 It is supposed to be orange.

 There have been at least three Type H badges made with little or no plastic; called plasticizing or Type G errors: American Cultures, Colonial Philadelphia, and Journalism.
 The Colonial Philadelphia patch was only available from 1975 until 1976 to Scouts in the Philadelphia region and could only be used for Eagle Palms.

 First Aid to Animals (FATA) Type H was made in error with a silver border in 1972.
 This is one of the most famous errors.
 It has a slight blue tint in the plastic back (see photos).
 It is believed that only about 100 of these were made and that only about 50 have survived to this day.
 Counterfeit versions of this badge error also exist.
 Beekeeping merit badge Type G is also known in silver border error.

 Design errors

 The known design errors are all from the early years.
 Beekeeping was made from 1914 to 1938 with only four legs instead of six simply because of human design error.
 Beekeeping also exists in thick and thin bodies in Type C. Insect Life was first made, from 1923 to 1924, with a spider on it.
 Since a spider is an arachnid, not an insect, the design was changed to an aphid the following year.
 As this particular merit badge specimen was only issued for one year, it is extremely rare.

 Spoof merit badges

 Spoof merit badges are created and sold by various third parties as a parody or joke.
-A multitude of emblems includes snoring, walking, surfing, computer viruses, citizenship in the universe, snow art, text messaging, whining, boat sinking, duct tape and adult beverage drinking.
+A multitude of emblems includes snoring, walking, surfing, computer viruses, citizenship in the universe, snow art, text messaging, whining, boat sinking, duct tape, third wheeling, blister building, coffee drinking, dumpster diving, disorienting, farting, balding, paying with cash, communism, bankruptcy, tax sheltering, settling out of court, money laundering, calling someone the wrong name, tripped in public, high-five instead of fist bumping, having food in teeth, thinking stranger was waving at you, social anxiety, finger carving, surviving COVID-19, DIY surgery, grave robbery, cryptozoology, prank calling, mind control, spying, cannibalism, arson, mob rule, time travel, invisibility, bribery, cult leader, immortality, conspiracy theory, social distancing, and adult beverage drinking.